bluemountains88/SimplePostAndCommentsApp-/README.md

 #Docker for images

-#Kubernates -> yaml files to deployments and services
+#Kubernetes -> to handle and communicate docker's images -> yaml files to deployments and services

-#Skaffold to hadle pods
+#Skaffold to handle pods and changes

 Feel free to make your own branch